 What is a Family Investment Company?

-The cash or assets could be invested to generate income for the family.
+The cash or assets could be invested to generate wealth and income for the family.

 The Benefits of a Family Investment Company